 HR and L&D professionals should not underestimate the benefits of gamification in corporate training.
-Infusing gameplay and leveraging competitiveness not only makes your corporate training more dynamic but it can also significantly increase the engagement of learners, too.
+Infusing gameplay and leveraging competitiveness makes your corporate training more dynamic and can also significantly increase learners’ engagement.

 Selective, purposeful gamification that aligns with learning goals has the potential to increase learner motivation and, ultimately, learning.
-In line with self-determination theory, game design elements can be used to enhance learners’ feelings of relatedness, autonomy, and competence to intrinsic motivation.
+In line with self-determination theory, leaders can use game design elements to enhance learners’ feelings of relatedness, autonomy, and competence to intrinsic motivation.

 When employees have more attention to focus on learning, gamification can help to create exciting, educational, and entertaining content.

 - Real-time feedback